Last Updated on 8 January, 2021 by Veronica

 Aveiro, Figueira da Foz and return to Porto

-And for the Fourth Day, I propose a side trip to Aveiro, Figueira da Foz, and return to Oporto.
-It’s about 300 km and I recommend you start early in the morning.
 Aveiro is a charming city, very beautiful, and it is considered the Venice of Portugal.
 It’s a pleasure to walk through it.
 Figueira da Foz is to enjoy the beach and its dunes.

 Viseu, Luso, Buçaco, Mealhada and Coimbra

 On our itinerary, we made the first stop in Viseu.
-From there to Luso, where you have to visit the Forest or Mata do Bussaco (Buçaco) and from here to Mealhada to eat Leitao (pig) as it is said in Portuguese.
+From there, to Luso, where you have to visit the Forest or Mata do Bussaco (Buçaco), and from here to Mealhada to eat Leitao (pig), as it is said in Portuguese.
 And the last stretch is from Mealhada to Coimbra.

 Mata do Bussaco is an awesome place to visit.
 It’s a forest that was protected and fenced by Benedictine monks.
 In it, they founded a convent and later built a palace that became a 5-star Palace Hotel.
-It was one of the most luxurious hotels in the world.

-It’s still working today, and it looks like you’ve gone back 50 or 60 years when you get into it.
-The Forest has species of trees and plants of the most varied and curious ranging from Sequoias to gigantic eucalyptus trees to fern forests.
+The Forest has species of trees and plants of the most varied and curious, ranging from Sequoias to gigantic eucalyptus trees to fern forests.
 It has several trails to hike and is really worth it.

-Mealhada is a good place to go to restaurants.
-We ate a suckling pig with wine and 1 appetizer for € 30 for both of us.
-As you enter the city you will see on each side of the road places to eat Leitao.
+As you enter the city, you will see each side of the road places to eat Leitao.
 Pick the place you like the most and enjoy the food.

 Coimbra is a city to walk in no hurry.
-The university is in the old part of the city and it’s pretty.
-You can see the interior and the library, it’s worth it to pay the fee.
-It also has an aqueduct and two cathedrals, the old and the new one.
-You have to pay to come in and see them.
+The university is in the old part of the city and is pretty.
+You can see the interior and library; paying the fee is worth it.

-To sleep in Coimbra I leave this Booking link so you can make the reservation and take a look at the prices on the date of your trip to Portugal.
+To sleep in Coimbra, I leave this Booking link so you can make the reservation and take a look at the prices on the date of your trip to Portugal.

 Central Portugal and Lisbon